top of page

 Salicylic Acid (BHA): The Pore-Clearing Champion

 Salicylic acid is a beta-hydroxy acid (BHA), which means it is oil-soluble.
 Unlike its water-soluble counterparts (AHAs), salicylic acid can penetrate deep inside the pore lining to dissolve the mixture of excess sebum and dead skin cells that causes clogs.
-This deep-cleaning action helps clear out blackheads and whiteheads, preventing pores from stretching and making them appear smaller.
+May be used for oily skin types and making them appear smaller.

 • Primary Action: Exfoliates inside the pore and reduces oil.